earthly/website/blog/_posts/2021-09-27-hacktoberfest-2021.md

 ## How Do I Claim my Sticker?

-Send an email to `adam+hacktober@earthly.com`, with your address and link to your merged PRs.
+Once your PR has been accepted please fill out this [form](https://forms.gle/DVkrWCu4yD2wMPmE8).
 All PRs that are contributing value will get an Earthly sticker!

 ## Questions / Help ?